Get Organized Before the New Year With the Best Planners

 Our Shopping Checklist

-Planners run the gamut in terms of shape and size, but the most likely options you’ll come across are personal- or pocket-size (small and easy to travel with), A5 (5.83-by-8.27 inches), U.S. letter size (8.5-by-11 inches), and A4, which is super-similar to U.S. letter but just the smallest touch narrower.
+Planners run the gamut in terms of shape and size, but the most likely options you’ll come across are personal- and pocket-size (small and easy to travel with); A5 (5.83-by-8.27 inches); U.S. letter (8.5-by-11 inches); and A4, which is super-similar to U.S. letter but just the smallest touch narrower.
 More often than not, we’ve noticed that size has a direct correlation to how a planner is formatted.
 For instance, a miniature size can help you focus on everyday tasks, whereas something on the larger side lends itself to a bird’s-eye view.

 Format and Layout

 Probably the biggest decision you’ll have to make when picking out the best planner is whether to go with a daily, weekly, or undated format.
 Each has its own pros and cons.
 For a few important meetings, the wider view of a monthly planner might suit you best; but if you create detailed, daily to-do lists, we’d advise going the weekly route, with a planner that gives you ample room each day.
 For the latter, school-specific agendas also have a tendency to prioritize weekdays, so keep that in mind, too.
 It’s always nice when a planner provides a little something extra after each calendar week, whether it’s a blank note section or a creative prompt to keep you inspired.
 To quote Marie Kondo, your planner should spark joy each time you open it.